 3. Accelerating debt reduction

 You might consider getting a balance transfer credit card with a credit limit high enough to transfer other high-interest debts.
-With good credit, you may be able to qualify for a balance transfer card with a low- or 0% APR introductory rate for a specified period, with some cards up to 21 months.
+With good credit, you may be able to qualify for a balance transfer card with a low or 0 percent APR introductory rate for a specified period, with some cards offering zero interest for up to 21 months.